· AI

 What actually saves you cost on the Claude.ai web app

 Eight viral cost-saving tips for Claude.ai have been making the rounds.
 Six are sound.
 Two invented their specific numbers (40 percent saved, 50 times fewer tokens).
-And the list missed the single biggest cost shift of 2026.
+And the list missed the biggest cost shift in the current Claude lineup.

 How to reduce Claude Code costs on a subscription plan